Babelvis/ansible-library-demo/readme.md

     )
 ```

-You can put the arrays direct in constructor of AnsibleModule, but I like the comments on my variable approach.
+You can put the arrays directly in the constructor of AnsibleModule, but I like to make comments on my variable.
 The module now looks like [this](ansible-playbook/library/api_demo_start.py).

 For more information see [ansible docs](https://docs.ansible.com/ansible/latest/reference_appendices/module_utils.html)